 Management's discussion and analysis of our financial condition and results of operations is based on our financial statements, which have been prepared in accordance with U.S. generally accepted accounting principles.
 The preparation of these financial statements requires us to make estimates and assumptions for the reported amounts of assets, liabilities, revenue, expenses and related disclosures.
 Our estimates are based on our historical experience and on various other factors that we believe are reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions and any such differences may be material.
 Our critical accounting policies are more fully described under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies and Estimates" in our Annual Report.
+Except as described below, there have been no material changes to that information disclosed in our Annual Report during the six months ended June 30, 2023.

-During the three months ended March 31, 2023, we have updated our critical accounting policies to include accounts receivable and revenue recognition.
+During the six months ended June 30, 2023, we have updated our critical accounting policies to include accounts receivable and revenue recognition.